 15 Jun 2017

-Changes to the Country Information Pages: Hepatitis A vaccine recommendationsNaTHNaC has reviewed and updated the hepatitis A country specific information and vaccine recommendations to provide up-to-date recommendations for travellers and travel health professionals
+Changes to the Country Information pages: Hepatitis A vaccine recommendationsNaTHNaC has reviewed and updated the hepatitis A country specific information and vaccine recommendations

 NaTHNaC with Public Health England (PHE) has recently reviewed the country specific guidance for countries with a known or a possible risk of hepatitis A virus (HAV).
 Detailed information on our review.